Mover List Object

 Queries all movers registered with the mover list for their IsTrackReady property and returns true when all movers have this property set true.

-Note: This routine intentionally returns false if no movers are on the track.
+This routine intentionally returns false if no movers are on the track.
 This is to handle the several scan delay between activating a track and the mover reporting the track is active.
 In a typical use case .ActivateAllTrack and .IsAllTrackReady are called back to back.
 Without this exception code folling .IsAllTrackReady would falsely assume the track switch is complete if the track was empty causing mover motion commands to throw errors.

 See ActivateAllTrack() for an example.